 We caught up with Cloher after the festival by phone from Los Angeles, on a break from a songwriting session.
-We talked about the lineup of artists this year, and the abundance of non cis white male artists, which still seems a welcome surprise in many spaces and places.
+We talked about the diversity of the lineup this year, which still seems a welcome surprise in many spaces and places.

 “I was really impressed by the diversity musically and the amount of women playing on mainstages as headliners.
 Women of color.
 A nice percentage of queer artists, as well.
 It felt like a very inclusive and a reflection of the reality of music today,” says Cloher.

 Jen wasn’t at the festival the whole time, but took in some sets on Sunday.
 When asked about any personal highlights, she noted Bermuda Triangle, the new band of Alabama Shakes frontwoman, Brittany Howard.

 Jen, who is 44, noted that the festival felt like a really cool first for her.
 “First ever American festival experience, even though I’m 44.
 That’s amazing as well.
 To be relevant.
 To be getting great opportunities.”

 I think that’s what we most took away from the festival.
 It’s not about glitz (although Jenny Lewis’s dogwood suit brought some welcome glitz).
 It’s about community and artistry and appreciation.
 Appreciating the diverse musical contributions, the amazing setting at historic Fort Adams on the water, and appreciating each other.